12 Quick but Essential Tips for Disney on Ice with Kids

 2. Pick the right Disney on Ice show for your family.

-Before attending Disney on Ice for the first time, I didn't realize there was more than one themed show from which to choose.
+Before attending Disney on Ice for the first time, I didn’t realize there was more than one themed show from which to choose.
 In fact, there are five different themes in total!
 Choices vary according to location and performance date.
-Pick the show that will please your entire family.
+Pick the Disney on Ice 2024 show close to home that will please your entire family.

-Fans of Princess Elsa will love Disney on Ice
+Princess Elsa from Frozen skating in Disney on Ice

-• Frozen & Encanto This is a combination of two of Disney's most popular musicals of all time.
+• Frozen & Encanto This combines two of Disney’s most popular musicals.
 Expect to see Frozen characters like Elsa, Anna, Olaf, Kristoff, and Sven.
-From Encanto, you'll see Mirabel, Isabela, Luisa, and others.
+You’ll also see Mirabel, Isabela, Luisa, and others from Encanto.
 Mickey and Minnie host the show.

-Jessie, Woody and Buzz from Toy Story skate in Disney On Ice
+Jessie, Woody, and Buzz Lightyear from Toy Story in Disney on Ice

 3. Tell kids which characters to expect.

 Your kids may have their hearts set on seeing specific characters from their favorite movies at Disney on Ice, like Tinkerbell or Lightning McQueen.
-Before you go, discuss which characters they can expect to see.
-(Use the bulleted list above.)
+Before you go, discuss which Disney stars they can expect to see.
+(Use the Disney on Ice 2024 bulleted list above.)

 Explain to children that their favorite character may not be skating in the show.
 Thankfully, no matter which Disney on Ice performance you choose, Mickey Mouse and Minnie Mouse will make a special appearance.